solo-io/solo-kit/pkg/code-generator/metrics/README.md

 # Metrics
 Tool used primarily for development, to help triage bottlenecks experience during codegen

-*This tool was introduced when working on [optimizations to codegen](https://github.com/solo-io/solo-kit/pull/417) and we left it in to be used in other situations*
+*This tool was introduced when working on [optimizations to codegen](https://github.com/solo-io/solo-kit/pull/417) and has been preserved for use in future development*

 ### MeasureElapsed
 A convenient way to measure how long an operation took to run: